-Ask any radio user why they prefer radios over smartphones, or any other kind of communication, and one of the first things they mention is push-to-talk.
-Instant communication with another person or group of people is literally the touch of a button away, and in situations where seconds count, that isn’t just convenient, it’s life saving.
+Ask any radio user why they prefer radios over smartphones or any other kind of communication, and one of the first things they mention is push-to-talk.
+Instant communication with another person or group of people is literally the touch of a button away, and in situations where seconds count, that isn’t just convenient; it’s life-saving.

-With the Emergency Alert feature, a panic button can be pressed that sends a distress call to other radios within a certain range.
-Once the button is pushed, the radio typically goes into hands-free mode for several seconds so the user can describe their emergency without having to hold anything.
+With the Emergency Alert feature, a panic button can be pressed that sends a distress call to other radios within a specific range.
+Once the button is pushed, the radio typically goes into a hands-free mode for several seconds so the user can describe their emergency without having to hold anything.

 The Lone Worker feature works differently for different brands of radios.

-On other brands, once the radio wearer activates Lone Worker, they’re reminded to “check in” every five minutes by pressing the push-to-talk button.
+On other brands, once the radio wearer activates Lone Worker, they’re reminded to “check-in” every five minutes by pressing the push-to-talk button.
 Checking in lets others know that everything is fine.
 If the user doesn’t check in, the radio automatically transmits an emergency alert that help is needed.
 The radio’s microphone stays engaged until help arrives, letting other users hear what’s happening in the area.
 The function can be set for anywhere from five to 80 minutes, with the reminder going off every five minutes.

 The appropriately named Man Down application is the best choice for just that – situations in which a user has become incapacitated.
 Radios can be set to automatically sound an alert if the device is tilted for a period of time at an angle that suggests that the wearer has fallen (from 20 to 90 degrees), or if no movement is detected for a while.
 If the worker isn’t harmed, they can reposition the radio or disable the alert without an emergency signal being sent.
 If they don’t disable the alert, the emergency signal lets other users know to send or arrive for help.

 GPS tracking is another secure communications must-have.
-Dispatchers, supervisors and colleagues can see, in real time, where all vehicles and users are and where they’re going.
+Dispatchers, supervisors, and colleagues can see, in real-time, where all vehicles and users are and where they’re going.
 For mobile users, there is an integrator available that sends an alert to supervisors when a vehicle goes out of the footprint of their radio system.

 One of the biggest advantages of digital two-way radios over their analog counterparts is interoperability, including the ability to coordinate with public safety agencies and local first responders over the air.
 Applications are available that allow for instant connection with first responders during emergencies and large-scale events, such as severe weather.

-Using two-way radios means being able to count on reliable connectivity during emergencies, power outages and natural disasters when cell phone towers can become overloaded.
-While students, patients and non-radio staff are all unable to use their smartphones, radio users will still be able to keep in touch.
+Using two-way radios means being able to count on reliable connectivity during emergencies, power outages, and natural disasters when cell phone towers can become overloaded.
+While students, patients, and non-radio staff are all unable to use their smartphones, radio users will still be able to keep in touch.

 Radios also ensure secure communications by existing as a backup in case of landline failure during severe weather or other emergencies.
-And they’re equipped to better overcome dead zones that can make smart phone communication impossible.
+And they’re equipped to better overcome dead zones that can make smartphone communication impossible.